Know Your Body Shape And How To Dress It

 Characterised by larger hips that are wider than the shoulders and bust.

-These are guidelines and not rules set in stone and you can of course wear whatever you want.
+These are body shape guidelines and not rules set in stone and you can of course wear whatever you want.
 The key is personalised style information that gives you options.

-If you would like personalised style support and to discover what really works for you, picture a wardrobe that not only makes you look great but also makes you feel amazing and of course Always Stylish.
+If you would like the support of a personal stylist to discover what really works for you, picture a wardrobe that not only makes you look great but also makes you feel amazing and of course Always Stylish.
 Please get in touch via the button below to schedule a complimentary virtual call.

 Thank you for reading!